YvonVuijk/resources/README.md

 # Introduction

-This is a collection of some (awesome) resources, mostly focused on front-end web development.
+This is a collection of some (awesome) resources, mostly focused on UX Design, front-end web development and SEO.

 # Table of contents